SystemsApproach/private5g/cloud.rst

   additional capacity.

-Although an edge cloud management platform includes all four subsystems—as described in detail in the companion book—it is simpler to collapase them into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
+Although an edge cloud management platform includes all four subsystems, it is simpler to collapase them into a the two dimensional schematic shown in :numref:`Figure %s <fig-2D>`.
 This representation serves our purposes because (1) where one draws a line between where resource provisioning lifecycle management is somewhat subjective, with provisioning serving as "Step 0" of lifecycle management; and (2) runtime control and monitoring are often combined in a single user interface, providing a way to both monitor (read) and control (write) various parameters of a running system, which in turn makes it possible to support closed loop control.

 .. _fig-2D:
 .. figure:: figures/ops/Slide11.png